JaeanHan/JaeanHan/README.md

 - 👋 Hi, I’m Jaean
 - 👀 I’m interested in back end development.
-Much later, or years later, full stack developement
 - 🌱 I’m currently learning MySQL, Javscript, and Matplotlib
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...